The links below correspond to screens in the software.

 To enter more information about the asset, click "more info."

-To show separate property or valuation date, click the relevant checkboxes at the top of the page.
+To show separate property or valuation date, click the relevant checkboxes at the top of the page, or click "more info" for the asset.

-When you identify an asset, you may use the last four digits of the account number.
-For the client’s security, do not enter any more than that.
+When you identify an asset, you should use the last four digits of the account number, only.
+For the client's security, do not enter any more than that.

 Be sure to enter the "% to [party]" entry.
 This is how the software figures out the amount of the asset's income to carry to the financial affidavit.